Wild translation surfaces and infinite genus: Criterion for infinite genus

-\item Now let $(X,\omega)$ be a translation surface with discrete singularities.
-For a curve in $\overline{X}$ like a saddle connection we cannot find such a tubular neighborhood $N$ but use a slightly different neighborhood instead.
-So we can define left-to-right curves for a special type of curves in $\overline{X}$ in a similar way while avoiding the singularity:
+For a translation surface $(X,\mathcal{A})$ and a curve in $\overline{X}$, for instance a saddle connection, we cannot find such a tubular neighbourhood $N$ as in \autoref{def_lefttoright_curves_curves} (i) but use a slightly different neighbourhood instead.
+So we can define left-to-right curves for a special type of curves in $\overline{X}$ in a similar way while avoiding the singularity.